toddknutson/software_tips/tmux/readme.md

 #### Special note for R users

 If you reattach to a session running an R console, your X11 `DISPLAY` will be old and X11 windows will not work properly.
 I have not been able to solve this problem for an R console that was running on a compute node.
-However, the procedure below works for R consoles running on Stratus and MSI login nodes:
+However, the procedure below works for R consoles running on Stratus:

 * Open a new tmux window (tab).
-This will inherit the proper `DISPLAY` variable when printedin bash: `echo $DISPLAY`.
+This will inherit the proper `DISPLAY` variable when printed in bash: `echo $DISPLAY`.
 * Copy the variable's value (e.g. `localhost:13.0`)
 * Go back to your _old window_ still running an R console.
 Explicitly set the `DISPLAY` variable in that console using the R function: `Sys.setenv(DISPLAY = "localhost:13.0")`
 * Test your X11 window by running creating a simple plot, `plot(1:10, 1:10)`, which should open the X11 window.